ivpn/ivpn.net/src/content/pages/terms-of-service.md

 14. You agree not to pay for the service from a stolen credit card.

+15. You will not resell or attempt to resell IVPN accounts or services to any individual or entity for use or further resale without the express written permission of Privatus Limited.

-15. The service that is offered to you is provided on an "as is" basis, with no warranties whatsoever.
+16. The service that is offered to you is provided on an "as is" basis, with no warranties whatsoever.
 We are not liable for any direct, indirect, consequential, inconveniences, or whatsoever damages, or loss of profit, that may arise from the use of our services.

-16. We cannot and do not guarantee the speed of our service.
+17. We cannot and do not guarantee the speed of our service.
 We also cannot and do not guarantee that you will have an uninterrupted service.
 We are not liable for any direct, indirect, consequential, inconveniences, or whatsoever damages, or loss of profit, that may arise from the use of our services.

-17. We are not in any shape or form liable for damages of any sort (realized or unrealized) resulting from the use of, or through the use of, or arising from the use of, or the inability to use the IVPN service pertaining to any registered user.
+18. We are not in any shape or form liable for damages of any sort (realized or unrealized) resulting from the use of, or through the use of, or arising from the use of, or the inability to use the IVPN service pertaining to any registered user.

-18. In any event, IVPN shall never be liable for any monetary damages beyond what the user paid to IVPN and this will not include court costs or attorney fees irrespective of any statutes or laws that may be interpreted otherwise.
+19. In any event, IVPN shall never be liable for any monetary damages beyond what the user paid to IVPN and this will not include court costs or attorney fees irrespective of any statutes or laws that may be interpreted otherwise.

-19. We reserve the right to make amendments or modifications to our Terms Of Use Agreement.
+20. We reserve the right to make amendments or modifications to our Terms Of Use Agreement.
 If we make changes that are material, we will take every reasonable step to ensure that changes are brought to your attention by posting all changes prominently on the IVPN website and emailing our existing customers.
 The notice will designate a reasonable period of time after which the new Terms will take effect.
 If you disagree with our changes, then you should stop using the IVPN service within the designated notice period.
 Your continued use of the IVPN service will be subject to the new Terms.
 However, any dispute that arose before the changes shall be governed by the Terms that were in place when the dispute arose.

 This is our binding agreement when you agree to these terms of service.